SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

 ### Create a file with Reuse Functions for ByD

 Some reuse functions specific for ByD have been defined in a separate file.
 Copy the ByD reuse functions in file [connector-byd.js](../Applications/author-readings/srv/connector-byd.js) into your project.
+The file contains functions to delegate OData requests to ByD, to read ByD project data, and to assemble a OData payload to create ByD projects using a project template.

 ### Enhance the Business Logic to operate on ByD Data